Digital Marketing Salary Guide

 Hence, you may want to supplement your qualifications with certificates from online courses, distance learning programs, or local institutes to gain hands-on experience and applicable insights.

 Ideal Qualities of a Digital Marketer

-For example, Search Engine Optimisation, a niche yet essential aspect of any digital strategy, has been steadily gaining popularity in Singapore.
-A lot of marketers and business owners are starting to recognise the long-term value that SEO brings to the table.
+For example, a Search Engine Optimisation strategy, a niche yet essential aspect of any digital strategy, has been gaining popularity in Singapore.
+Many marketers and business owners recognise the long-term value that SEO brings to the table.

-As for advice on the good habits that a digital marketer should have, he says, “Develop habits that exercise your brain.
+As for advice on the good habits a digital marketer should have, he says, “Develop habits that exercise your brain.
 I like to stay updated on current affairs, spend some time catching up on what’s happening in the world and think about how it could affect me, my work, or my client, regardless of whether or not it is practical or applicable.”

 The Biggest Brands of Tomorrow Will Be Built Online

 There is no secret to having a successful career in digital marketing.
 However, keep in mind two points: be a creative problem solver, and remember that marketing is about connecting with an audience.
 Having a finger on the pulse of the industry is great, but subscribing to ebooks and mailing lists won’t do much to get you that job offer or promotion.

 In an industry that moves at an incredibly fast pace, you have to take action and produce tangible results.
 Look at ways to upgrade your digital marketing skills by attending digital marketing courses, reading up on digital marketing resources online, starting a blog or a website, and getting a digital marketing certificate.